ChengyiLIU-cs/ChengyiLIU-cs.github.io/_pages/about.md

 ### 2023

-04/2023: The survey paper (“[Generative Diffusion Models on Graphs: Methods and Applications](https://arxiv.org/abs/2302.02591)”) got accepted by IJCAI 2023.
+04/2023: The survey paper (“[Generative Diffusion Models on Graphs: Methods and Applications](https://arxiv.org/abs/2302.02591)”) get accepted by IJCAI 2023.

 02/2023: The new preprint “Generative Diffusion Models on Graphs: Methods and Applications” is online.